 The ever-growing popularity of Cynthia King Dance Studio (CKDS) is a testament to Artistic Director Cynthia King’s commitment to progressive dance education.
 CKDS has been a vital part of Brooklyn’s rich dance culture for more than a decade, consistently presenting relevant and thought-provoking work.
-Now embarking upon its fourteenth year, the studio continues to train dancers of all ages and abilities in its newly designed dance center in Flatbush.
+Now embarking upon its fifteenth year, the studio continues to train dancers of all ages and abilities in its newly designed dance center in Flatbush.

 Continue reading to learn more about our program.